bantex01/nagios_aws/README.md

 # nagios_aws

-This script will read from an SQS queue and send to the Nagios NRDP process or a log file or both.
+This script will read CloudWatch alarms from an SQS queue and send to the Nagios NRDP process or a log file or both.

 # Setup